philaung96/2048/README.md

 ## About

 This is my take on the IOS game 2048.
 I created this app as a project for my [portfolio](https://philaung96.github.io/) as well as to get myself more practice on frontend, and a basic game logic.
+This app also includes a backend database for user scores hosted on Heroku using Express, MongoDB, and Mongoose.
 I chose to make a clone of this game as I fairly enjoy playing it myself.

 ## Tools

 - HTML
 - CSS
 - Javascript
+- JQuery
 - React.js
+- Express.js
+- MongoDB
-- JQuery
+- Mongoose

 ## Addition Libraries